-Throughout this study, the effects of data sharing are estimated using the matched samples.
-That is, the applicants who share their data are matched to a group of individuals who do not share data who are otherwise similar in observable characteristics so as to minimize the omitted variable bias.
-However, these two groups may still possess unobservable characteristics that are fundamentally different from one another, leading to biased results.
-To tackle this potential issue, I exploit the within individual variation in the data sharing decision and test the robustness of the main findings.
-On the platform, applicants often file multiple applications to compare the offers.
-For instance, a borrower can test out different loan amounts or maturities, which will result in varying probabilities of loan approval and interest rates.
-During this course, the borrower may decide to 1) never share, 2) always share or 3) sometimes share their bank account data.
-The robustness of the main findings is tested using the third case where the applicant do not share their data in some applications, but do share in the others.
-To ensure that borrower characteristics that may affect the loan applications outcomes do not vary, individual-day fixed effect are employed.
+Throughout this study, the effects of data sharing are estimated using matched samples.
+That is, the applicants who share their data are matched to a group of individuals who do not share data who are otherwise similar in observable characteristics to minimize the omitted variable bias.
+However, the principal limitation of propensity score matching methods is that they do not account for potential selection on unobservables.
+In other words, the treatment and the control groups may still differ in unobservable characteristics that may simultaneously determine the selection into treatment and the outcome variables.
+Such circumstances can lead to biased results.
+To tackle this potential issue, I exploit individual-day fixed effects to test the robustness of the main findings.
+On the platform, applicants often file multiple applications on the same day to compare different offers.
+During this process, a user may first apply without data sharing, and then change her mind and decide to share data.
+Since there is no change in borrower characteristics within the same day, the variation in the user's data sharing decisions within a day allows me to employ stringent individual-day fixed effects.
+By subsuming away unobserved individual characteristics that may jointly determine the selection into treatment and the outcome variable, I test the robustness of the effect of data sharing.
 The sample consists of 34,610 applications from 6,380 users.

-[Table 16 and Table 17]
+[Table 17 and Table 18]